 What is the best time to post on LinkedIn?

 The best time to post on LinkedIn varies from niche to niche.
-However, posting between 10 am-12 pm on Tuesdays, Wednesdays, and Thursdays show better results.
+However, posting between 10 am and 12 pm on Tuesdays, Wednesdays, and Thursdays, shows better results.